lammps/lammps/doc/src/Manual_build.rst

 If you downloaded LAMMPS as a tarball from the web site, all these directories and files should be included.

-If you downloaded LAMMPS from the public SVN or Git repositories, then the HTML and PDF files are not included.
+If you downloaded LAMMPS from the public git repository, then the HTML and PDF files are not included.
 Instead you need to create them, in one of two ways: